-The Field Hall Gallery hosts rotating exhibits highlighting local and regional artists.
+The Laura Cooksey Gallery at Field Hall hosts rotating exhibits highlighting local and regional artists.
 Gallery hours are 10AM-2PM Monday through Saturday, plus one hour prior to most events.
 Private group tours are available by appointment; please email gallery@fieldhallevents.org to make arrangements.

 The North Olympic Watercolorists (NOW) and Field Hall Gallery partnered to present an immersive journey through the world of watercolor art.
 “Watercolor: From Studio to Gallery,” showcased a vibrant display of unique styles, techniques, and subjects and inviting visitors to take a glimpse behind the brushstrokes through studio vignettes.
 The exhibit also featured works from the late Pat Donlin, a dedicated artist and arts patron whose early investment in Field Hall helped create the very space where the exhibit will take place.